 17.The Civil War An Interactive History Adventure

-18. The California Gold Rush An Interactive History Adventure
+18. The California Gold Rush An Interactive History

 19. In Their Own Words Abraham Lincoln